Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 }

-The touchGround bit can be implemented like this.
-We take the original base part of tree and move it outward, then expand the line to allow easy tucking.
+The touchGround part can be implemented like this: We take the original base part of the tree and move it outward, then expand the line to allow for easy tucking.

 for (let i = 1; i <= N; i++) {